 |Leading author||Institution||Topic/Tentative title||Stage|

-|Rafael Poyatos||CREAF||Global patterns of tree transpiration||Experimental design|
+|Rafael Poyatos||CREAF||Global patterns of tree transpiration||Data analysis|

-|Sacha Khoury, David Coomes||Cambridge University||Ground versus remote estimations of water flow in contrasting forests||Experimental design|
+|Sacha Khoury, David Coomes||Cambridge University, UK||Ground versus remote estimations of water flow in contrasting forests||Experimental design|

-|Alison Prior, Colin Prentice||Imperial College London||Testing carbon-water optimality hypotheses using sap flow data||Experimental design|
+|Alison Prior, Colin Prentice||Imperial College London, UK||Testing carbon-water optimality hypotheses using sap flow data||Experimental design|